-Historically referred to as Half Primary Series, in this brisk and invigorating vinyasa class we will practice poses, in a flowing manner, as they are set in the series, taking the time to learn the deeper postures when needed.
+In this brisk and invigorating vinyasa class, postures are practiced, in a flowing manner, as they are set in the series, taking the time to learn the deeper postures when needed.
 This class will allow students to deepen their knowledge of the series and will also help prepare anyone interested in joining the Mysore program.

-This is it folks!
+This is it, folks!
 The Primary Series of Ashtanga Vinyasa Yoga is the progenitor of all Vinyasa styles classes.
-In this invigorating class, students are guided through the traditional sequence of the Primary Series, from sun salutations through standing, seated postures, to back bends and closing postures in a flowing manner.
-Come!
+In this invigorating class, students are guided through the traditional sequence of the Primary Series, from sun salutations through standing, seated postures, to backbends and closing postures in a flowing manner.
 Discover for yourself the sophistication and simplicity of this style of practice.
-Students are required to bring a willingness to have fun and to flow Ashtanga Vinyasa Yoga style.